dend/conch/README.md

 - **XSTS Tokens** - Request Xbox Live Security Token Service (XSTS) tokens
 - **SISU Authentication** - Support for SISU (Sign-In/Sign-Up) authentication flows
 - **Proof-of-Possession (PoP) Signing** - Cryptographic request signing for secure API calls

-## Disclaimer

-> [!WARNING]
-> **This library is provided for educational and personal purposes only.**
->
-> By using this library, you acknowledge and agree to the following:
->
-> - You interact with Xbox Live APIs **at your own risk**
-> - Microsoft and Xbox may ban, suspend, or restrict accounts that use unofficial or unsanctioned APIs
-> - The library author(s) bear **no responsibility** for any account bans, restrictions, suspensions, or other consequences that may result from using this library
-> - You accept **full responsibility** for how you choose to use this library and any actions taken with it
->
-> **Use responsibly and in accordance with Microsoft's Terms of Service.**

 ## Installation